usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-3.md

   <div class="message-body"><i class="far fa-stopwatch"></i>&nbsp;Be patient.
 The tests for project 3 can take some time to complete, even if you have an efficient approach.</div>
 </article>

+## Related Content
+{: .page-header }

+The following content from this semester may be helpful in completing this project:

+  - The `ReadWriteLock` homework assignment will help creating the simple read/write lock required by this project, as well as illustrate how to use it to make a data structure class thread-safe.

+  - The `Synchronization` lecture code illustrates how to use a read/write lock to make a data structure class thread-safe.

+  - The `PrimeFinder` homework assignment will help creating the work queue required by this project, as well as illustrate how to use a work queue and creating tasks for non-recursive problems.

+  - The `WorkQueues` lecture code illustrates how to use a work queue and create tasks for recursive problems.
+If your approach is not recursive, this example might not be helpful for this project.

+  - The `WorkQueues` lecture code illustrates how to speed up multithreading code and avoid problems with over-blocking.

+It is strongly recommended to pass all of the homework tests before integrating them into your projects.

 ## Hints
 {: .page-header }